 Important: Your passport must be valid for six months beyond the ending date of your trip; please check your passport is indeed valid for this amount of time.

-Myanmar, Vietnam, Bhutan, and China require visa or visa authorization before arrival, which Indochina Travel will assist with securing*.
+Vietnam requires a visa or visa authorization before arrival, which Indochina Travel will arrange.
 Unless transiting through the airport, these countries also require a re-entry visa if passing through more than once.
 For all other countries, your visa will be processed after arrival, including Laos and Cambodia.
 Thailand, Hong Kong, Taiwan, Japan, and Singapore do not require a visa.
 For visa information by country, please see our Visa information page.
 For specific visa procedures and forms, also see by country (below).

 *Although Indochina Travel may assist with obtaining visas or visa on arrival authorization, each traveler bears the ultimate responsibility to ensure they have the required documentation for entry.

-Health vaccinations are not required.
+A COVID proof of vaccination is required for international airline travel.
+No other vaccinations are required.
 However, health requirements may change and we recommend you check with a medical professional and the Centers for Disease Control Web site for current information on your destinations.
 Malaria does not occur in most places where you will likely be traveling.
 For an incidence map, please search on the CDC's Malaria Map Application.
-Although Malaria data is limted for Myanmar, it does not occur in cities (Yangon and Mandalay) and does not occur in Bagan nor Shan State over 1,000 meters (which includes Inle Lake, Kalaw, and Maymyo).
+Although Malaria data is limited for Vietnam, it does not occur in cities.

 Indochina Travel requires travelers are covered by some form of trip cancellation and delay insurance.
 Over the years we have experienced many travelers have to cancel or have their trip delayed for the most unexpected reasons.
 Such insurance will likely include additional medical, lost baggage, and other coverage.
 We are a longtime provider and have a good relationship with CSA Travel Protection, one of the major insurance companies and would be happy to provide a quote.

-Despite the region's history, Indochina and Myanmar are now amongst the safest places in the world to travel where physical crime against travelers is unheard of and even theft is rare.
+Despite Vietnam's tumultuous history, it is now amongst the safest places in the world to travel where physical crime against travelers is unheard of and theft is rare.
+Vietnam is also pleasantly free of the usual tourist hustle found in other places.
 When traveling with us, please entrust your your possessions and valuables to your vehicle, always carefully watched by your driver.
 When not with us, please leave your valuables and travel documentation in your hotel safe.

 Plan on bringing U.S. Currency for most expenses, which remains widely accepted throughout the region and indeed, is the only acceptable currency for some transactions such as visa fees or airline departure taxes.
 Although you may use credit cards (except AMEX) for fine dining and larger purchases in Indochina, only cash is accepted in Myanmar.
 Please refer to your country departure notes (below) for suggested amounts and denominations to bring.
 ATMs are common in larger cities but may be inconvenient and unreliable.
 Travelers checks carry a hefty 4% surcharge to cash.

-Wifi or wired Internet is now ubiquitous in regional hotels, airports and even cafes.
-Myanmar and northern Laos can have reduced speeds, but connection is still easy to obtain.
-Note that your mobile phone will work fine with a roaming plan in Indochina (coverage in Vietnam is excellent), even in remote areas, except in Northern Laos where coverage can be sptty.
-In Myanmar, no foreign carriers have coverage.
-For Myanmar, mobile phones with international calling capability may be rented at the Yangon airport with pre-paid SIM cards from US$20-50.
+Wifi or wired Internet is now ubiquitous in regional hotels, airports and cafes.
+Rural can have reduced speeds, but connection is still easy to obtain.
+Note that your mobile phone will work fine with a roaming plan in Indochina (coverage in Vietnam is excellent), even in remote areas, except in Northern Laos where coverage can be spotty.

 Please note: a comprehensive, printed pre-tour packet will be mailed upon confirmation of your trip.
 The pre-tour materials cover far more than the brief listing of key topics here and contain a wealth of advice and essential information to make your trip as enjoyable as possible.
 Please read them carefully before your arrival.
 You may also peruse our Traveler Resources Page for more detailed information regarding visas, packing and reading lists and more.